arifulmrislam/TEMPERATURE-MEASUREMENT-OF-SHEEP-PACKAGES-AT-ASSEMBLY-ON-AX/README.md

 <img src= "Picture21.jpg" width=200>        <img src= "Picture20.png" width=400>

-2. PURPOSE.
-ADVANTAGES OF THE PROPOSED TECHNICAL SOLUTION
+`2.
+PURPOSE.
+ADVANTAGES OF THE PROPOSED TECHNICAL SOLUTION`

 The application of the proposed solution aims to obtain the following advantages: